itsleonbro/pantryquest/README.md

 ## Features

 - **Ingredient-Based Search:** Enter multiple ingredients separated by commas (e.g., "tomato, chicken, basil") to find recipes that use those items.
-- **Quick Search by Cuisine:** Use the predefined buttons for one-click access to recipes by cuisine or category.
+- **Quick Search by Cuisine:** Use the predefined buttons for one-click access to recipes by cuisine.
 Options include:

-  - African
+  - Japanese
   - Italian
+  - American
+  - Asian
-  - Snack
+  - European

 - **Responsive Design:** PantryQuest is fully responsive and works on desktop, tablet, and mobile devices.